WDVH (AM): Early years

+Adult Standards and Classic Country

 WDVH was sold again, this time to Bill Morris, who in turn sold it to Crystal which became Pinnacle AM Broadcasting, Inc. The format changed to Adult Standards and the call letters were changed to WLUS in 1996 (US98).
 In 2000, the transmitter and computer automation equipment was seized by the Alachua County Sheriff's department for failure to pay unrelated business debts.
 This equipment was bought at auction by morning show host, Jim Brand with the hopes that it could be re-installed, quickly returning the station to the air.

-When station ownership had more financial problems, the transmitter was sold to a religious broadcaster in St. Louis, Missouri.
+When station ownership had more financial problems, the transmitter was sold to a Christian radio broadcaster based in St. Louis, Missouri.
 The station remained dark for nearly eight months while a sale was arranged to Pamal Broadcasting.
 This sale was consummated in late 2000 after Pinnacle installed a new transmitter.

 When Pamal Broadcasting took over, it combined the studios of WKZY and WHHZ in the WDVH studio building.
 WDVH's format remained Adult Standards until 2004, when it was changed to Classic Country.
 It was simulcast with co-owned 101.7 WDVH-FM under the slogan "WDVH Country legends, 101.7 FM and 980 AM".

 In 2005 the studios were moved across town to the Sunshine Broadcasting building on 100 NW 76th Drive (Tower Hill office park) along with WTMN, WTMG, WKZY, WHHZ and WDVH-FM.
-For the next six years, WDVH continued with Classic Country and tradio shows on weekends.
+For the next six years, WDVH continued with Classic Country and "Tradio" shows on weekends.

+Talk and Urban Oldies

 In late October 2011, WDVH became "Florida's Fox News Radio 980 & 720" changing format to talk radio with Fox News Radio updates.

 On May 1, 2016, WDVH changed its format back to a simulcast of classic country-formatted WDVH-FM.
 On September 6, 2016, WDVH rebranded as "I am Country 94.1 & 101.7".

 On August 14, 2017, WDVH rebranded as "I am Country 106.9", after the format and "I am Country" branding relocated on FM to WPLL.
 (WDVH-FM was sold at that time to the Radio Training Network, becoming a simulcast of Bradenton station WJIS.)

-On October 16, 2019, WDVH/W231DH split from its FM sister and flipped to Urban Oldies as "R&B 94.1," with an emphasis on R&B/Hip-Hop hits from the 1970s, 1980s, and 1990s.
+On October 16, 2019, WDVH/W231DH split from its FM sister and flipped to urban oldies as R&B 94.1, with an emphasis on R&B and hip-hop hits from the 1970s, 1980s, and 1990s.